 As a result of our expanding international operations, we are subject to a number of legal requirements, including the U.S. Foreign Corrupt Practices Act, the U.K. Bribery Act and the customs, export, trade sanctions and anti-boycott laws of the United States, including those administered by the U.S. Customs and Border Protection, the Bureau of Industry and Security, the Department of Commerce, the Department of State, and the Office of Foreign Assets Control of the Treasury Department, as well as those of other nations in which we do business.
-Compliance with these laws and regulations is complex and involves significant costs.
-These risks are heightened for acquired businesses that have historically been managed outside the United States, where these laws and regulations may not have applied to the same extent.
+In addition, the governments of many of the countries where our customers use our products and services maintain licensing and regulatory requirements for the importation and use of satellite communications and reception equipment, including the use of such equipment in the country's territorial waters, the transmission of satellite signals on certain radio frequencies, the transmission of voice over Internet services using such equipment, and, in some cases, the reception of certain video programming services.
+These laws and regulations are changing continuously, and compliance with these laws and regulations is complex.
+We incur significant costs identifying and maintaining compliance with applicable licensing and regulatory requirements.
+Our risks of non-compliance are heightened for acquired businesses that have historically been managed outside the United States, where these laws and regulations may not have applied to the same extent.
 Our assessment of compliance with these laws and regulations by businesses that we have acquired may not have uncovered instances of non-compliance, and we may face liability for such non-compliance.
 In addition, our training and compliance programs and our other internal control policies may be insufficient to protect us from acts committed by our employees, agents or third-party contractors.
-Any violation of these requirements by us or our employees, agents or third-party contractors may subject us to significant criminal and civil liability.
+Any violation of these requirements by us or our employees, agents or third-party contractors may subject us to significant criminal and civil